pippin88/linuxcnc-hardware/README.md

 Step generation is done in software on the LinuxCNC host - this means the parallel port interface is much more sensitive to the LinuxCNC computer's latency.

+__Advantages:__
+Low cost
+Simple configuration

+__Disadvantages:__
+Sensitive to the LinuxCNC computer's latency
+Limited inputs/outputs
+Some PCI/PCIe parallel port cards do not work well or do not properly support the required EPP mode

 ## Ethernet